I2C Bus interface

 Different states, conditions & events on the bus:

+We saw several unique states and conditions on the bus in our explanation: START, ADDRESS, ACK, DATA and STOP.
 Let us now try to understand some more about those states.

+A single message can contain multiple Start conditions.
 The use of this is called "repeated start".

 ADDRESS & DATA: